 City of Launceston

-The resident workers in City of Launceston have a lower proportion of people using public transport to get to work than Financial and Insurance Services.
+Within the City of Launceston, there is a lower proportion of resident Transport, Postal and Warehousing workers using public transport to get to work than the Financial and Insurance Services workforce.

 There are a number of reasons why people use different Modes of Transport to get to work including:

 - The availability of affordable and effective public transport options between place of residence and place of work;

 - The number of motor vehicles available within a household; and

 - The travel distance to work, which for example, can allow people to walk or bicycle to their place of employment.